 Per Gordon Smith: This title has superb cast including Anna Netrebko as Susannah and Dorothea Röschmann as the Countess.
 But it's severely marred by several problems.
 First, it's staged in some kind of Strindbergian stairwell.
 It also introduces a new character---a mute, semi-adolescent cherub (in addition to Cherubino) who prances about interfering with the action and the singing---even climbing all over Figaro (Ildebrando d'Arcangelo) at one point.
 So I would perfer the Royal Opera House version.
-(The Salzburg is, nevertheless, a great performance vocally, and the CD would be worth having).
+The Salzburg is, nevertheless, a great performance vocally.